NoahCHuber/CSCISeniorProject/docs/Proposal.md

 SwiftEdge Security & Optimizer
 ===================================================

-**Student Names**: Noah Huber & Daniel Howard
+**Student Names**: Noah Huber & Daniel Howard \
 **Degree and Major**: B.A.
-Applied Computing: Cybersecurity Concentration & B.S. in Cybersecurity\
+Applied Computing: Cybersecurity Concentration & B.S. in Cybersecurity \
-**Project Advisor Name**: Dr. Hayes\
+**Project Advisor Name**: Dr. Hayes \
-**Expected Graduation Date**: May 2026
+**Expected Graduation Date**: May 2026 \

 Problem Statement
 -----------------

-Have you ever opened up your PC and been hit with the dreaded loading circle that seems to spin and spin forever?
-You probably need to clean and optimize your PC.
-Deleteing uneccessary files and updating to the newest applications versions can speed up and give your PC that needed boost.
+Slow computer performance and security threats are common frustrations for users.
+Cluttered files, outdated applications, and inadequate system protection often lead to sluggish systems and increased vulnerability.
+While cleaning up your system and keeping software updated can help, managing multiple tools for performance optimization and security is a hassle. \

+Most users rely on separate antivirus programs and performance boosters, but these often conflict, drain system resources, or leave security gaps.
+This inefficiency leads to wasted time, reduced productivity, and increased vulnerability to cyberattacks, which cost individuals and businesses millions every year. \

+SwiftEdge Security & Optimizer solves this by combining system cleanup, performance boosts, and enhanced cybersecurity into a single, easy-to-use application.
+It removes junk files, optimizes settings, and alerts for threats-all in one app.

+With SwiftEdge, your PC stays fast, clean, and secure without the hassle of juggling multiple programs.
+Whether you’re a student, professional, or casual user, SwiftEdge ensures your device runs at peak performance while keeping your data safe.

 Project Description
 -------------------